 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
 From Port - To Port Select the appropriate port range used for the configuration here.
 Host Mode Select the host mode option that will be associated with the selected port(s) here.
 Options to choose from are Multi Host and Multi Auth .
 If the port is operated in the multi-host mode, and if one of the hosts is authenticated, then all other hosts are allowed to access the port.
 According to 802.1X authentication, if the re-authentication fails or the authenticated user logs off, the port will be blocked for a quiet period.
 The port restores the processing of EAPOL packets after the quiet period.
 If the port is operated in the multi-authenticated mode, then each host needs to be authenticated individually to access the port.
 A host is represented by its MAC address.
 Only the authorized host is allowed to access.

-Parameter Description VID List Action Select the VID list action here.
+VID List Action Select the VID list action here.
 Options to choose from are None , Add , and Delete .
 VID List After selecting the Multi Auth option as the Host Mode , the following parameter is available.
 Enter the VLAN ID used here.
 This is useful when different VLANs on the Switch have different authentication requirements.
 After the client is authenticated, the client will not be re-authenticated when received from other VLANs.
 This option is useful for trunk ports to do per-VLAN authentication control.
-When a port's authentication mode is changed to multi- host, the previous authentication VLAN(s) on this port will be cleared.
+When a port's authentication mode is changed to multihost, the previous authentication VLAN(s) on this port will be cleared.
 CompAuth Mode Select the compound authentication mode option here.
-Options to choose from is Any .
-Selecting Any specifies that if any of the authentication method (802.1X, MAC- based Access Control or WAC) to passes, then pass.
+Options to choose from are Any and MAC-WAC .
+Selecting Any specifies that if any of the authentication method (802.1X, MAC-based Access Control or WAC) to passes, then pass.
+Selecting MAC-WAC specifies to verify MAC-based authentication first.
+If the client passes, WAC will be verified next.
+Both authentication methods need to be passed.
 Max Users Enter the maximum users value used here.
 This value must be between 1 and 1000.
 Periodic Select to enable or disable periodic re-authentication for the selected port here.
 This parameter only affects the 802.1X protocol.
 ReAuth Timer Enter the re-authentication timer value here.
 This value must be between 1 and 86400 seconds.
 By default, this value is 3600 seconds.
 Inactivity State Select to enable or disable the inactivity state here.
 Select the Time option to enable this feature.
 Inactivity Timer When the Inactivity State is enabled, enter the inactivity timer value here.
 This value must be between 120 and 65535 seconds.
 This parameter only affects the WAC authentication protocol.
 Restart Enter the restart time value used here.
 This value must be between 1 and 65535 seconds.